-If your landlord decides to evict you, you will first receive a written notice that states the reason for the eviction and a time period to either comply with the notice, if possible, or move out of the rental unit.
-In Alaska, you could typically receive one of four types of eviction notices, depending on the reason for the eviction:
+When your landlord decides to evict you, you will first receive a written notice that states the reason for the eviction and a time period to either comply with the notice, if possible, or move out of the rental unit.
+In Alaska, tenants receive one of four types of eviction notices, depending on the reason for the eviction:

-It is important to note that you are not automatically evicted when the time period runs out.
+It's important to note that you are not automatically evicted when the time period runs out.
 An eviction is a legal proceeding.
-If you did not comply with the eviction notice by the time the notice period ends, your landlord can then go to court and file the necessary paperwork to begin the eviction lawsuit against you.
+When you don't comply with the eviction notice by the time the notice period ends, your landlord can go to court and file the necessary paperwork to begin the eviction lawsuit.
 Depending on how busy the courts are, it could take anywhere from a week to months before a sheriff is ordered to evict you on a certain date.
 You can remain living in the rental unit until the sheriff is ordered to evict you, but remember that you will be required to pay the landlord rent until the day you move out of the unit.

-Also, keep in mind that there are negative consequences to being evicted, other than losing your home.
-An eviction will have a negative impact on your credit report, and it could affect your prospects for future housing.
-Some landlords will not rent to people who have been evicted from a previous location.
+Also, keep in mind that there are negative consequences—other than losing your home—to being evicted.
+An eviction damages your credit report, and it could affect your prospects for future housing.
+Some landlords will not rent to people who have previously been evicted.

 If you and the landlord are able to agree on anything, be sure to get the agreement in writing, signed and dated by both of you.

 If you are being evicted for not paying rent or violating the lease, then your eviction notice will state the reason for the eviction.
-If you comply with the eviction notice by either paying all the rent due and owing or correcting the lease violation (if it can be corrected), then, in Alaska, the landlord must not proceed with the eviction (see Alaska Stat. § 34.03.220).
+If you comply with the eviction notice by either paying all the rent due and owing or correcting the lease violation (if it can be corrected), then, in Alaska, the landlord must not proceed with the eviction.
+(Alaska Stat. § 34.03.220.)

 If you are not able to comply with the eviction notice within the time period stated in the notice, then you should talk to your landlord.
 For example, if you are being evicted for failure to pay rent, you will receive a seven-day eviction notice.
 If you can't pay the rent in full within seven days but you could by the end of the month, you should talk to your landlord to see if you can arrange to pay later.
 If your landlord agrees to terms that are different from the eviction notice, then you should get the agreement in writing, signed and dated by both of you.

-Regardless of whether you file an answer, you need to attend the scheduled hearing before a judge.
+Regardless of whether you file an answer, you need to attend the scheduled hearing.
 At the hearing, the judge will listen to both you and the landlord and make a decision regarding the eviction.
 If you do not attend the hearing, it is possible the judge will rule against you and the eviction will proceed.
-For more information on the eviction process, see the eviction booklet, published by the Alaska court system.
+For more information on the eviction process, see the eviction information booklet published by the Alaska court system.